hitchtest/hitch/README.rst

 This project contains:

 * The code for the bootstrapper script
-* Documentation for the whole project (hosted at readthedocs: https://hitchtest.readthedocs.org/en/latest/)
+* Documentation for the whole project (`hosted at readthedocs <https://hitchtest.readthedocs.org/en/latest/>`)

-To see the code for other components, see: https://github.com/hitchtest/
+* Code for other components at: https://github.com/hitchtest/